 Explore a Nature Reserve

-Gunton Meadow is part of a small network of wildlife rich habitats in north Lowestoft.
-Important for a variety of grassland species while the ponds support a large population of great crested…
+Gunton Meadow is part of a small network of wildlife-rich habitats in north Lowestoft.
+The meadows are important for a variety of grassland species while the ponds support a large population of…

 This is a gem of a site for the fen enthusiast.
 The waterlogged peat allows unique plants and animals to flourish.

 Hutchison's Meadow is an interesting flower-rich grassland that is a mix of spring fed wet grassland and drier grassland associated with sand and gravels.